StefanV-Neurony/code-stuff-stefan/AdSite3.0/README.md

 ### Authentication

-* Users can login and create an account.
+* Users can login and create an account. x
 * Create a page for users to check all his bought items.

 ### Ads management